sampsyo/cs6120/content/blog/2023-12-11-rvv-llvm-gisel/index.md

 Let's begin with the crucial parameters:
 - `SEW`: Selected Element Width (in bits), set dynamically by the programmers.
 It sets the width/length of a single element in a vector element/register.
 Each vector element can compose `VLEN`/`SEW` single elements.
+- `ELEN`: The maximum size in bits of a vector element that any operation can produce or consume.
 - `VLEN`: Vector register LENgth (in bits).
 The number of bits in a single vector register.
-It is hardware dependent.
+It is hardware dependent and `VLEN >= ELEN`.
 - `VL`: Vector element Length (in bits) that the programmers actually deal with, which can be treated as the vector operation building blocks.
 It implies how many vector registers/elements the vector operations will execute.
 As will be discussed below, `VL = min(AVL, VLMAX)`, which means there's no fixed relationship between `VL` and `VLEN`. `VL` might be greater than, less than, or equal to `VLEN` depending on the value of `AVL`, `LMUL`, and `SEW`.
 - `LMUL`: The vector Length MULtiplier.
 It is used for grouping vector registers.
 It is a power of 2 and it ranges from 1/8 to 8.
 For instance, when `LMUL=8`, the ABI imposes that only `v0`, `v8`, `v16`, and `v24` indices are allowed to used, as for example, group `v8` encodes 8 vector elments `v8v9`...`v15`.
 Note it can also be fraction numbers because sometimes we want to use only parts of the vector registers.